-- Evaluate if the applicant demonstrates that the proposed improvements are the best solution to address the need described in sub-question A. For combined I/NI projects, the applicant should address both infrastructure and non-infrastructure elements. - Evaluate if the destinations shown in the application are reasonably accessible by non-motorized users. - Determine if an increase in active transportation modes can be realized by the project. - Determine if the local public health department and/or local community-based organization that provides support for health equity/addressing health disparities - Was the local public health department or community-based organization involved in aspects of the application such as supporting public engagement, developing project scope, supporting data and statistics to highlight the public health need, etc.; and - Will the local public health department or community-based organization continue to be engaged in the implementation of the project/program?
+- Evaluate if the applicant demonstrates that the proposed improvements are the best solution to address the need described in sub-question A. For combined I/NI projects, the applicant should address both infrastructure and non-infrastructure elements. - Evaluate if the destinations shown in the application are reasonably accessible by non-motorized users. - Determine if an increase in active transportation modes can be realized by the project. - Determine if the local public health department and/or local community-based organization that provides support for health equity/addressing health disparities. - Was the local public health department or community-based organization involved in aspects of the application such as supporting public engagement, developing project scope, supporting data and statistics to highlight the public health need, etc.; and - Will the local public health department or community-based organization continue to be engaged in the implementation of the project/program?

 Points Applicant's ability to make a case that the project will address the need for active transportation.
-16-19 Points The answers in Part B clearly demonstrate without a doubt that the project will best address the active transportation needs presented in Part A by: • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.
-11-15 Points The answers in Part B demonstrate that the project will address the active transportation need presented in Part A by: • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.
+16-19 Points The answers in Part B clearly demonstrate without a doubt that the project will best address the active transportation needs presented in Part A by: creating or improving links or connections, encouraging the use of routes to very important destinations and community-identified destinations.
+Additionally: For combined I/NI projects, implementing a non-infrastructure program that provides new skills and familiarity to the community.
+11-15 Points The answers in Part B demonstrate that the project will address the active transportation need presented in Part A by:

 6-10 Points The answers in Part B somewhat demonstrate that the project has the potential to address the active transportation needs presented in Part A by: (only 1 of the following) • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.
+Additionally: • For combined I/NI projects, implementing a non-infrastructure program that provides new skills and familiarity to the community.
 1-5 Points The answers in Part B minimally demonstrate that the project may address the active transportation needs presented in Part A by doing only 1 of the following: • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.

-0 Points The application did not demonstrate in any way that the project would address the need presented in Part A. ---------- --
+Additionally: • For combined I/NI projects, implementing a non-infrastructure program that provides new skills and familiarity to the community.
+0 Points The application did not demonstrate in any way that the project would address the need presented in Part A.